julzaza/wildwitchherbs/_posts/2025-12-06-old-world-fertility-magic.md

 - **The hearth fire** (life power)
 - **The breath and blessing of ancestors** (spirit power)

-To restore fertility anywhere—land, herd, or body—you had to court these forces like one courts an old friend or an unpredictable deity.
+To restore fertility anywhere, land, herd, or body, you had to court these forces like one courts an old friend or an unpredictable deity.

 This is why fertility rites almost always combine **earth + fire + water + spirit** in some way.